shavit/livestream-backend-api/README.md

 > Self hosted video chat server and API

+Real-time authorization for gamers and webcam streamers.

 ## Before You Start

-Add the server address to the `inventory` file
+Add the server host address to the `inventory` file

 ```
 cat <<EOF >> inventory